HarryPaniccc/DnD/World of Helodaria/Helodaria.md

 **The Day of First Scribe** is a day dedicated to telling stories and sharing knowledge, one where history is recounted in epic plays and ballads for all the world to revel in.
 It celebrates when Centuria first began to sew the stars into their constellation shapes.
 ### Winter’s Valley Festival
-A midwinter festival celebrated in the [[Republic of Ruina]] on the longest night of winter, starting as soon as the sun can no longer be seen and ending at sunrise.
+A midwinter festival celebrated in the [[Ruina]] on the longest night of winter, starting as soon as the sun can no longer be seen and ending at sunrise.
 It is a night of great feasts, games and camaraderie among all citizens of the empire.
 Large fires are lit and the more valuable food reserves are consumed.